Time Ark

 “If you tell your friends about the fine selection of merchandise in this customer‑friendly establishment, you may have it with two additional purchases of equal value.”

 I bought all five of the peculiar tools and took the bowl in the bargain.
-I know an equipment dealer who also sells antique and exotic tools as a sideline, and I was confident he could dispose of them at a good profit for both of us.
+I know an equipment dealer who sells antique and exotic tools as a sideline, and I was confident he could dispose of them at a good profit for both of us.
 And the bowl, what would I do with it?

 #

-My associate and I had, in the past, facilitated exchanges between a variety of parties with various needs.
+My associate and I had, in the past, facilitated exchanges between a variety of parties with various desires.
 The last time we met, we discussed an arrangement that might allow certain Eridanians to pursue a culturally specific practice involving the addition of an ingredient to foods and beverages.
 Many Eridanians believe this substance promotes improved mood and well‑being, but Administration has a somewhat divergent opinion on the advisability of Eridanians ingesting it in any form.

-It could’ve been in furtherance of this undertaking that my associate unexpectedly bought the ride down, but it was more likely he met his fate for reasons wholly unrelated to me.
-I decided to take precautions, but my apprehension was of an everyday sort and only in the moderate range.
-It wasn’t until I returned to the Struven shop that I became concerned in a less abstract way.
-The place had a police seal on the door, and a few discrete questions at a nearby bodega produced rumors of damaged echinoderms and a man with a pulse pistol and a range of uncivilized behaviors.
+It could’ve been in furtherance of this undertaking that my associate unexpectedly entered the waste stream, but it was more likely he met his fate for reasons wholly unrelated to me.
+I decided to take precautions, but my apprehension was of an everyday sort and moderate in range.
+When I returned to the Struven shop, I became concerned in a less abstract way.

+I decided to call my tool guy.
+He said he’d already sold the tools, or whatever they were.
 “The buyer wanted to know where I got them.
 He quizzed me and quizzed me.
 It was almost comical.
-In the end I had to admit I had no idea where my contact found them, just to get him to go away.”
+To make him go away, I had to admit I had no idea where my contact obtained them.”

 “Oh no you don’t,” he laughed.
 “You won’t cut me out and sell directly.”

 Was this buyer the man with bad manners and a gun?
-Would he try to track down his seller’s contact?
+Would he try to track his seller’s contact?
 In that it was me, I hoped not.
 The next couple days were normal enough, but then information came to my attention I wish hadn’t been necessary to share.
 A stranger with dark hair and dark eyes was asking around for me by name.
 What was my situation?
 I’d already unloaded the odd tools.
 The shop where I purchased them had doubtlessly been searched.
-All I had left was the pretty bowl.
+All I had was the pretty bowl.

-My key’s display lit up, and the chronometer in the corner of the screen began flickering.
-When I picked it back out of the bowl, it resumed its normal count, but compared to the clock on the room’s commscreen my key was off by almost an hour.
-It started running the same alert I’d seen before, the link to Systems had failed.
+My key’s display lit up, the chronometer in the corner flickering.
+When I picked it out of the bowl, it resumed its normal count, but compared to the clock on the room’s commscreen, my key was off by nearly an hour.
+An alert blinked the link to Systems had failed.
+I didn’t have time for this.
+There was too much coming at me right now to have a tech test my malfunctioning key.
+I’d done my best to check for interference code, but I’m no expert.
+Resetting it manually reconnected the link.
+Anyway, no time for it.

 A pulse gun emits a focused wave of energy that can knock you out.
 At close enough range, it can kill.
-With my bag on my shoulder, I exited the hotel, hearing the latch click shut behind me.
+Bag on my shoulder, I exited the hotel, hearing the latch click shut behind me.
 Then I was on the deck.
-Stunned but still aware, I rolled, pushed myself to my feet, and stumbled toward foot traffic on the plaza.
-Approaching a food court, I once more felt a shock and slammed the floor.
-Crawling under a table and continuing to crawl, a number of customers surprised by my chosen route, I reached a side hall.
+Stunned but aware, I rolled, pushed myself to my feet, and stumbled toward foot traffic on the plaza.
+As I approached a food court, I once more felt a shock and slammed to the floor.

-The terminal lets onto a converted Lalandeite freighter, the lock at its far end connecting to the interior of a massive, three‑forked Aquarii lightsail spar.
-If the man caught me in the pods, he’d have no need to be tidy, and he’d already shown motivation.
+Ditching sled and suit in the unmanned service landing, I gained entry to the terminal but stopped short of the threshold.
+It was a lull between departures and arrivals, not many people waiting.
+I didn’t see the man.
+If he caught me in the pods, he’d have no need to be tidy, and he’d already shown motivation.
 I hoped I had an advantage here, but I couldn’t be sure of it.
 He’d cut me off; was he tracking me?
 Had he infiltrated my key?
 Admin gear has always been difficult to tamper with, but that didn’t guaranty he hadn’t done it.
 Had he been in my room at the albergo?

 #

-Squatting in a storage locker and wearing a piece of tableware for a hat, a wave of dizziness replaced embarrassment and dread, and I blacked out flat.
-Coming to and pulling myself to the slot in the door, I scanned the hallway.
+When the lights came on, I pulled myself to the door, scanning the limited field of view.
 Was he out there hiding?
-Slipping the bowl into my pack—it wasn’t really a bowl in that sense, I suppose—I glanced at my wrist chronometer, but in all the confusion I couldn’t say what it should read.
+Slipping the bowl into my pack—it wasn’t really a bowl in that sense, I suppose—I glanced at my wrist chronometer.
+In all the confusion, I couldn’t say what time it should be anyway?

 You cannot copy content of this page